accomdemy/RTL8722DM-EdgeImpulse/README.md

 Edge Impulse enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
 Machine Learning at the very edge will enable valuable use of the 99% of sensor data that is discarded today due to cost, bandwidth or power constraints.

 #
-This Repository is aim to devlop firmware for RTL8722DM-MINI to wok with Edge Impulse with support of the Accomdemy communty ✨
+This Repository is aim to develop firmware for RTL8722DM-MINI to wok with Edge Impulse with support of the Accomdemy community ✨.